- Location: Wyoming

-Lost Title: If the seller has lost the title, he or she needs to apply for a duplicate either in person, at a county clerk's office, or by mail.
-Be aware that the state of Wyoming requires an 11-day waiting period before issuing a duplicate title, and all owners of the vehicle must sign the application.
+Lost Title: If the seller has lost the title, he or she needs to apply for a duplicate either in person at a county clerk's officeor by mail.
+If you are selling your car, be sure to get the title before you sell the car.

 Once you decide to go through with a purchase (with a title involved), there a few things you will need to make sure you receive from the seller or take care of in order to title and register the vehicle in Wyoming.
 Take these steps:

 - Have all the sellers listed on the title sign in the sellers' box.
 These signatures will need to be notarized.
 If it is a Wyoming title that is being transferred, the signing needs to actually take place in front of a notary.